shawon3719/Frontend_Using_React_for_Laravel_Product_CRUD_API/README.md

 http://127.0.0.1:3000
 7. You'll see a Default Product Store Panel.
 8. Then Click on top right bar login section to go to login

+### Procedure
+1. First Page is Public and anyone can access all product information
+1. Click  `Login Now & Manage Products` Button at top right corner.
+1. In Login Page, you can click on `Fil with Admin Credential` to auto generate login data
+1. Click `Login` and you're entered in Dashboard
+1. In Dashboard, you can see a Product count
+1. In Sidebar Click on `Product List ` to see all products uploaded by this account.
+1. Create Product
+1. Edit Product
+1. View Product Detail
+1. Delete Product

 #### Issues